CassieXiang/cassiexiang.github.io/_pages/about.md

 I received my M.A. in Economics from The University of Hong Kong, HK, and my B.A. in Economcis from Shandong University, China.

 ## Research Interest
-My area of interest is Labor Economics, with a special interest in human capital, gender, and health relevant topics.
+My area of interest is Labor Economics, with a special interest in human capital, gender, and population ageing.

 ## Contact
 Email: cxiang@connect.ust.hk <br/>